top of page

 Prologue

-"Tough Love the Hard Way" a) completes the picture painted by my two obituaries and b) is engendered by the everybody-is-a-winner culture that has been steadily growing for the last 30-plus years and which is totally out of control - as evidenced by these politically-driven halls of fame that in order to keep them going are watered down with individuals that may very well be great human beings but simply have no business being in a particular hall of fame.
+"Tough Love the Hard Way" a) completes the picture painted by my two obituaries and b) is engendered by the everybody-is-a-winner culture that has been steadily growing for the last 30-plus years and which is totally out of control - as evidenced by politically-driven halls of fame that in order to keep them going are watered down with individuals that may very well be great human beings but simply have no business being in a particular hall of fame.

 That said, certain people decided to create a St. Louis Sports Hall of Fame.
-One would think based on the name that inductees would have to be born in St. Louis or grow up in St. Louis as a toddler as evidenced be grade school attendance.
+One would think based on the name that inductees would have to be born in St. Louis or, at t he very least, have grown up in St. Louis as a toddler as evidenced be grade school attendance.
 Such is not the case.
 This hall of fame started in 2009.
 Politics is one thing but for Justina not to be inducted until 2023 shocks the conscience!!!!!
-Even more egregious, other tennis players went in before her!!!!!
-However, knowing Justina when I did and speaking for myself, it was never a concern whether either of us was inducted or not inducted into something like a sports hall of fame.
-We were not raised that way and we did not raise our boys to lose any sleep over something so trivial in the grand scheme of life.
+To boot, even more egregious, other tennis players went in before her!!!!!

 Tough Love the Hard Way